italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 - **Message 2-3**: The wallet instance obtains metadata about its wallet provider.
 Among these, we also find the list of supported algorithms, public keys, endpoints.
-- **Message 4**: The wallet instance verifies that the wallet provider is trustworthy by resolving the provider's trust chain up to the anchor (⚠️ this step is skipped in this version)
+- **Message 4**: The wallet instance verifies that the Wallet Provider is trustworthy by resolving the provider's trust chain up to the anchor (⚠️ this step is skipped in this version)
-- **Message 5-7**: The wallet instance instantiates a new key pair on its TEE and requests a nonce from the backend wallet (as a measure against replay attacks)
+- **Message 5-7**: The wallet instance instantiates a new key pair on its TEE and requests a nonce from the Wallet Provider's backend (as a measure against replay attacks)
 - **Message 8**: The wallet instance generates a Wallet Instance Attestation Request (JWT) signed with the private key associated with the public key for which it wants to obtain the attestation containing the nonce and other useful parameters.
-- **Message 9-13**: The wallet instance sends the Wallet Instance Attestation Request to the backend wallet which verifies its validity and issues the signed attestation.
+- **Message 9-13**: The wallet instance sends the Wallet Instance Attestation Request to the Wallet Provider's backend which verifies its validity and issues the signed attestation.
-- **Message 13-14**:The wallet instance receives the wallet instance attestation signed by the wallet provider and proceeds with a formal verification
+- **Message 13-14**:The wallet instance receives the wallet instance attestation signed by the Wallet Provider and proceeds with a formal verification
 - **Message 15**:The wallet instance attestation is ready to be consumed